NeilMadden/apisecurityinaction/README.md

 the source code at the end of a chapter is also identical to the start of the next chapter.

+**I strongly recommend working through the code listings from the book.**

-The source code can also be downloaded as a zip file from the early access website.
+The source code can also be downloaded as a zip file from Manning's website.

 ## Prerequisites